the-turing-way/the-turing-way/book/content/rdm/rdm.md

 files take up a large amount of space and backing up all of them would be difficult or expensive, you may want to create a set of criteria for when you back up the data.
 This can be part of your data management plan.

-### File Naming conventions

-Structure your file names and set up a template for this.
-It is very useful to start with the date (when the file was generated: YYYYMMDD) which will sort your files chronologically and also creates a unique identifier for each file.
-(It will be immediately clear if there are multiple files generated on the same day that will have to be given a version number –or “A, B”-, because otherwise overwriting would occurs if you store these files in the proper folder).

-Tips for file naming:
-• Date or date range of experiment: YYYYMMDD
-• File type
-• Researcher name/initials
-• Version number of file (v001, v002) or language used in the document (ENG)
-• Don’t make file names too long (this can complicates file transfers)
-• Avoid special characters (?\!@*%{[<>) and spaces

-You can explain the file naming convention in a README.txt file, so that it will also become clear to others what the file names mean.

-### Data organisation

-To organise your data you can create a folder structure (or re-use a [folder structure](http://nikola.me/folder_structure.html) to ensure that you are able to find your files.

--	Make sure you have enough (sub)folders so that files can be stored in the right folder and are not scattered in folders where they don’t belong or stored in large quantities in a single folder
--	Use a clear folder structure: you can structure folders based on the person that has generated the data/folder, chronologically (month, year, sessions), per project (as done in the example above), or based on analysis method/equipment/type of data.

-You can also pull/download folder structures using GitHub.
-[This template](https://github.com/bvreede/good-enough-projec) by Barbara Vreede, based on [cookiecutter](https://github.com/cookiecutter/cookiecutter), follows recommended practices for scientific computing by [Wilson et al. (2017)](https://doi.org/10.1371/journal.pcbi.1005510).

 <a name="Spreadsheets"></a>

 ### Data organisation in spreadsheets

 Spreadsheets, such as Microsoft Excel files, are commonly used to collect, store, manipulate, analyse, and share